GBouffard/my-gatsby-contentul-tutorial/README.md

 ## How to run it locally:

-(should not work anymore because Contentful data has been deleted)
+(should not work anymore now that Contentful data has been deleted)

 ```
 git clone git@github.com:GBouffard/my-gatsby-contentul-tutorial.git